A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Simulation study

 For the first set of simulations, the underlying $F$ is a Uniform$\left(1, 20\right)$ distribution.
 For the second set of simulations, the underlying $F$ is an equally weighted mixture of the Uniform$\left(1, 2\right)$ and Uniform$\left(3, 4\right)$ distributions.
 From a managerial/marketing perspective, this corresponds to a market with two distinct consumer segments with different average valuations.
 For the third set of simulations, the true underlying $F$ is a Pareto distribution with location parameter $3$ and dispersion parameter $100$.
 For the fourth set of simulations, the true underlying $F$ is a Gamma distribution with shape parameter $10$ and rate parameter $2$.
 For the last and fifth set of simulations, the underlying $F$ is a Beta distribution with its two positive shape parameters being equal to $2$, i.e., Beta$(2,2)$ distribution.

 From each of the five true underlying $F$'s, we consider two settings, with $K = 100$ and $K = 1000$ independent auctions of identical copies of an item.
-Varying the sample size here sheds light on the relationship between the sample size and the precision of the constrained MLE $\hat{F}_{c,MLE}$ and the initial estimate $\hat{F}_{init}$ in estimating the true valuation distribution $F$.
+Varying the sample size here sheds light on the relationship between the sample size and the precision of the MLE $\hat{F}_{MLE}$, the initial estimate $\hat{F}_{init}$ and the Pólya Tree estimate $\hat{F}_{PT}$ in estimating the true valuation distribution $F$.
 For each auction, we took the auction window ($\tau$) to be 100 units, and the constant rate ($\lambda$) of arrival of bidders to be equal to $1$.
 We then simulated the inter-arrival times between bidders from an exponential distribution with rate parameter $\lambda = 1$, and drew the bidders' valuations from $F$, keeping track of the entire sequence of standing prices and the intermediate times between jumps in the standing price for all independent auctions involved.
-This sequence of standing prices throughout the course of the auction, and the intermediate times between standing price changes are then treated as the {\it observed dataset} that is subsequently used to compute the initial estimator and the constrained MLE.
+This sequence of standing prices throughout the course of the auction, and the intermediate times between standing price changes are then treated as the {\it observed dataset} that is subsequently used to compute the initial estimator and the MLE.
 For each choice of true $F$ and number of auctions $K$, $100$ replicated datasets are generated.

-Since the data is generated by consistent with the modeling assumptions, one expects the MLE which utilizes all available information, to have a superior performance than the initial estimator, which only uses the final selling price and first non-reserve standing price for each auction.
+Since the data is generated to be consistent with the modeling assumptions, one expects $\hat{F}_{MLE}$, which utilizes all available information, to have a superior performance than the initial estimator $\hat{F}_{init}$, which only uses the final selling price and first non-starting standing price for each auction, and the Pólya Tree estimator $\hat{F}_{PT}$ of \cite{10.1214/11-AOAS503}, which only uses final selling prices.
 The goal of these simulations is to examine extensively how much improvement can be obtained from our proposed method by incorporating the additional information in a variety of settings.